Mac "System Data" Large? 10 Ways to Clear It

 7. Empty the Trash

-Emptying the Trash on your Mac can also help reduce System Data.
+After testing, we found that emptying the Trash on your Mac can also help reduce System Data (you may need to wait for some time).
 When you move files to the Trash, they are not completely deleted but remain on your drive, taking up valuable storage space.
 You can permanently delete them by emptying the Trash.
 Note, however, that once files are deleted from the Trash, they cannot be recovered.
 So, double-check before emptying the Trash.

 8. Restart Your Mac